quic/aimet/Docs/api_docs/torch_model_preparer.rst

    :pyobject: ModelWithElementwiseAddOp
    :emphasize-lines: 10

-Run the model preparer on the model by passing in the model.
-Make sure that model is in eval() mode.
+Run the model preparer API on the model by passing in the model.

 .. literalinclude:: ../torch_code_examples/model_preparer_code_example.py
    :language: python
    :pyobject: model_preparer_elementwise_add_example

-After that, we get model_transformed, which is functionally same as original model.
-User can verify this by comparing the outputs of both models. model_transformed should have elemenwise_ops.Add module added.
+After that, we get prepared_model, which is functionally same as original model.
+User can verify this by comparing the outputs of both models.